MAKE GOD MAXIMALLY GREAT AGAIN

 Total Depravity: There is not one aspect of my existence which is not infected by sin.
 However, the image of God I have been created in has not been ERASED, but rather, EFFACED.
 Think of a little drop of black ink being dropped into a tall glass of pure water.
 Every single particle of the water is now “infected” by the droplet of ink; however, it is still a glass of water.
 In fact, it is still potable (although your teeth will turn black).
 Just as the water needs to be cleansed and purified, every aspect of the human existence needs to be cleansed and purified as well.

 Uge Love: “YUGE love for everybody, it’s gonna be great!!!”
 Sorry!
 I could not resist.
 This is one instance in which I may have lost freedom to do otherwise! 😉 Perhaps the “U” better stands for Unlimited and Unconditional Love.
 Take your pick, but either way we know that God perfectly loves all people, desires the best for all people, and that his perfect love and amazing grace are genuinely available to all people (John 3:16; 1 Tim2:4; 1 Tim 4:10; 2 Peter 3:9).
-If each human freely chooses to accept God’s perfect love and amazing grace or not is a different subject.
+If each human freely chooses to reject God’s perfect love and amazing grace or not is a different subject.

 Middle Knowledge of the Elect: God created a world in which He knew all people could freely choose to accept His invitation, but He also knew that not all people would freely accept His marriage proposal.
 Therefore, God actualized and elected a world in which he knew the atonement was logically sufficient for all mankind (1 Tim 4:10); however, He also specifically knew what individual humans would freely choose to reject it (although they did not have to).
 It follows that God created a world in which he knew with perfect certainty that the atonement was logically sufficient for all, but would only be freely experienced by a limited number of humanity.